 Individuals interested in applying should submit the following materials through RFF’s online application system:

-- a cover letter detailing project(s) of interest: please be as specific as possible when describing why you chose the project(s), as well as any related class work or experience;
+- a cover letter detailing project(s) of interest (see list below): please be as specific as possible when describing why you chose the project(s), as well as any related class work or experience;

 - a resume/curriculum vitae;